When the seasons change and the weather starts to nip a little, it’s time to appreciate the cosiness of home.

 Dare to be daring with wallpaper

-If you’d like to read more about autumnal designs, head here.
+If you’d like to read more about autumnal designs, check out some seasonal home décor ideas.

-To get up to speed on autumn maintenance for your home, head here.
+To get up to speed on autumn maintenance for your home, take a look at our top jobs for the season.

-Or, you can find a painter and decorator here.
+Or, if you’re ready to reinvent your space now, you can find a painter and decorator on Rated People.